 Quick Job Search

 Start-ups can benefit hugely from a seasoned professional who has gained experience in a big company because they can offer insights on your market position and how to scale.
-Plus, they may have taken advantage of the large learning budgets that global organisations boast, meaning their skillset may be more diverse and developed.
+Plus, they may have taken advantage of the significant learning budgets that global organisations boast, meaning their skillset may be more diverse and developed than you anticipate.

 That said, they may need a hand with understanding the hands-on nature of working at a smaller company.
-Concepts such as failing fast and agile may be alien to them, but if they have previous made use of L&D opportunities then they've already proven to be open to learning new things.
+Concepts such as failing fast and agility may be alien to them, but if they have previously made use of L&D opportunities, then they've already proven to be open to learning new things.

-Candidates from big organisations also come with a large network of former colleagues and clients that they can contact for new business opportunities.
-Even if it's only a tenuous connection, like sharing a lunch line or office cubicle, their connection could make all the difference if you happen to be pitching that person in the future.
-It's always useful to have a person that knows someone for everything.
+Candidates from big organisations also come with an extensive network of former colleagues and clients to contact for new business opportunities.
+Even if it's only a tenuous connection, like sharing a lunch line or office cubicle, their connection could make all the difference if you happen to be pitching to that person in the future.
+It's always helpful to have a person that knows someone for everything.

-However, to ensure that the person you’re hiring has thought their decision through, there are some checks that you can do during and after the interview.
-Personal reputation is always a good jumping off point, so check their LinkedIn and any posts or articles they've created.
-If they've built up a good social network and spent time on their personal reputation, it shows that they're not using that big name as a fallback.
+Personal reputation is always a good jumping-off point, so before the interview, check their LinkedIn and any posts or articles they've created.
+If they've built up a good social network and spent time maintaining their reputation, it shows that they're not using that big name as a fallback.